An All-In-One Welder/Generator for Powering Jobsite Tools

 Having a separate generator and air compressor on a service truck to meet these needs means double the maintenance requirements — not to mention the additional space and weight on the truck.

 Using an all-in-one solution saves space, weight and costs.
-Engine-driven options can meet a wide range of needs, offering an air compressor, generator power, battery charging/crank assist and stick welding — all in one compact machine.
+Engine-driven options can meet a wide range of needs, offering an air compressor, generator power, battery charging/crank assist and welding — all in one compact machine.

 Space and weight savings